HOW TO LAND A JOB AS A FLIGHT ATTENDANT!

 So you saw your dream job advertised.
-You prepared an amazing application and submitted it to the recruitment manager.
+You prepared an amazing application and submitted it to the recruitment team.

 Then, you had all of your fingers (and toes) crossed.
 And you were quietly confident that you would make it through to the next round (which for Flight Attendant recruitment normally involves an online video interview or personality quiz) and then an invitation to attend a recruitment assessment day!
 Then, to your despair, the rejection email lands in your inbox.
-Or worse, you follow up and still don’t receive a response and are forever left wondering, What if…?
+Or worse still, your don’t receive a response at all and are forever left wondering, What if…?

 The heartbreak of not landing your dream job is devastating at first.
-You put your heart and soul on the line and wonder why on earth the recruitment manager couldn’t see that!
+You put your heart and soul on the line and wonder why on earth the recruitment team couldn’t see that!

 It’s happened to all of us at one point.
 And truth be told, you may have been perfect for the role but that simply didn’t come across on the day.
 But, I firmly believe that everything happens for a reason!
 So perhaps fate just has a different path for you.
 And you’ll never know how exciting that journey may be until it unfolds.
 So, please, don’t despair.
-Take a moment to review your recruitment application and take note of areas where you could improve.
-Then, pick yourself up, get back into the hustle and trust that something amazing is just around the corner!
+Take a moment to review your recruitment application and interview skills and take note of areas where you could improve.
+Then, pick yourself up, get back out there and trust that something amazing is just around the corner!

 Tailor your recruitment application to each role you are applying for and don’t give up on your dream!

 3 THINGS TO DO WHEN YOU DON’T GET THE JOB!